Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

-Knowing that $Q_U^\pm$ depend holomorphically on $z$, we have proved that $E_0^+$ and $E_0^-$ are also depending holomorphically on $z$ in a neighborhood of $z_0$.
-The holomorphy of $Q$ ensues.
+The function $z\in \Oc_\rho\mapsto Q(z)$ is holomorphic (see \cite[Chapter 2 Section 4.2]{Kato} to construct bases of $E_0^\pm(z)$ that are locally holomorphic).
 We will now prove that the function $Q$ is fundamental to the study of \eqref{syst_dyn} by extending the geometric dichotomy.
-The following lemma is once again very much inspired by \cite[Section III.1.5]{Godillon_these} and \cite{Coppel}.
+The following lemma is once again very much inspired by \cite[Section III.1.5]{Godillon_these} and \cite[Chapter 2]{Coppel}.